lapinek/platform-scripting/README.md

 * To learn about scripting in IDM, you can start with the [Extending IDM Functionality By Using Scripts](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#chap-scripting) chapter of IDM's Integrator's Guide.

-    From there, [Setting the Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#script-config) chapter is referenced, which is followed by [Calling a Script From a Configuration File](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#script-call) describing how a script could be used in different IDM contexts.
+    From there, [Setting the Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#script-config) chapter is referenced, which is followed by [Calling a Script From a Configuration File](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#script-call), which describes how a script could be used in different IDM contexts.

-    The scripting environment is further explained in the [Scripting Reference]() chapter of the Guide.
+    The scripting environment is further explained in the [Scripting Reference](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#appendix-scripting) chapter of the Guide.

     Information about scripting in IDM is also present in ForgeRock [Knowledge Base](https://backstage.forgerock.com/knowledge/kb/home).
 In particular, [FAQ: Scripts in IDM/OpenIDM](https://backstage.forgerock.com/knowledge/kb/article/a29088283) could serve as a good initial reference.